 1 1/3 cup fake chicken broth (I used 3/4 of a cube of Edward & Sons Not-Chick’n Bouillon dissolved in 1 1/3 cup water)

 2 Tbsp finely chopped garlic cloves (or ~5 garlic cloves, finely chopped)

 3 Tbsp (+ a little to grease a pan) olive oil

-3/4 cup raw walnuts, pulsed in a blender until it looks like crumbly sand
+¾ cup raw walnuts, pulsed in a blender until they look like crumbly sand

 1 Tbsp ancho chili powder

 2 tsp smoked paprika

 1 tsp ground cumin